kv-ohwtfyb/APP-LINFO1212/projetPreparatoire/README.md

 To run the app :
   - Make sure you have a mongodb server running on port 27017.
-  - (For better exprerience make sure you respect the db structure).
+  - (For better experience make sure you respect the db structure).
   - You installed all the dependencies.
   - Open "web" folder.
   - Open terminal in the folder and run this command "node server.js".